Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs: Supplementary Material for "Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs"

 \subsection{Theorems and Proofs: Dirac cones and Flat bands in rotation and momentum spaces}

-In the main text \textit{Results} part, we mention about energy gap closing in rotation space implies energy gap-closing (Dirac cones) in momentum space, condition for generation of flat bands (topological) and occurrence of rotational flat bands only in $4n$-cyclic graphs ($n\in \mathbf{N}$).
+In the main text \textit{Results} part, we have mentioned about energy-gap closing in rotation space implies energy gap-closing (Dirac cones) in momentum space, a condition for the generation of flat bands (topological) and occurrence of rotational flat bands in $4n$-cyclic graphs ($n\in \mathbf{N}$).
 Herein, we prove these facts with analytical derivations taking recourse to the generalized energy dispersion given in Eq.~(\ref{eq6}) and generalized group velocity given in Eq.~(\ref{eq9}) for CQW evolution, as follows. \\

 \textbf{Theorem 1a: } Energy gap closing in rotation space implies energy gap-closing (Dirac cones) in momentum space.

 \textbf{\textit{Proof:}} As shown in Figs.~\ref{f78t3}-\ref{f78t5} (a-c) for 7,8-cycles and Figs.~\ref{ft1}-\ref{ft4} (a-c) for 3,4-cycles, energy gap closing in coin parameter $\theta$ implies Dirac cones (linear gap closing in $k$).
 One can analytically show this, using energy dispersion as in Eq.~(\ref{eq6}), the energy band-gap closing at $E(k)=0$ implies,